ja-he/dayplan/README.md

 # Dayplan

-A utility to plan your day.
+A utility to plan and track your time.

 ## Warning/Disclaimer